Sunny Sauceda: Early life and career

-In 2005, Sauceda won a Grammy Award for best Tejano CD, for his part in Polkas, Gritos y Acordeones.
+In February 2005, Sauceda won a Grammy Award for Best Tejano Album for his part in Polkas, Gritos y Acordeones with David Lee Garza and Joel Guzman.
 Shortly thereafter he signed with Tejas Records, and released a self-titled debut album in November 2005.
 He later started his own label, Solstice Records, in 2009.
+Between 2008 and 2011, he had three solo albums—Vagar Libremente, Radiación Musical, and Homenaje A Mi Padre—nominated for Grammy Awards.